Getting Started

 When you've changed the script using visual editor, you'll see an asterisk (*

-) over the script name in the inspector header.
+) over the script path in the inspector header.
 That means the asset is dirty and need to be saved; press Ctrl+S

 The visual editor will automatically sync edited script if you update it externally, so you can seamlessly work with the scripts in both text and visual editors.